PacktPublishing/Mastering-OpenStack-Third-Edition/Chapter2/README.md

 > The cloned code is based on the master branch.
 OpenStack community keeps maintaining the kolla-ansible code of the latest 3 releases of OpenStack.
 It is recommended to use the master branch.

-## Deployment in Local environment:

-To deploy OpenStack in a test local environment, a virtual environment can be installed in the local/dev machine with the following hardware and software pre-requesities: